holy-tech/Mission-Control-Operator/docs/NewResources.md

 ### Testing the controller

 If you are using VSCode, get the testing file from `hack/hoftherose/public/vscode/launch.json` Copy this into `.vscode/launch.json` and you should be able to run a testing evironment now.
 Note that unless the code is actively running, the CRDs will only serve as information.
 CRDs do not have any functionality unless paired with a running controller.

+### Deploying the controller

+In order to run the controller full time you need to create an image and run this image on the kubernetes cluster.
+>Note: This hasn't been done yet so documentation is in standby.